djcomlab/textmining3/README.md

 python setup.py install
 ```

-or install from PyPI with
+or install from PyPI with (TODO: publish to PyPI)

 ```
 pip install textmining3
 ```

-or install from Anaconda Cloud with
+or install from Anaconda Cloud with (TODO: publish to Conda)

 ```
 conda install textmining3